-Amendment #10 consists of one request to allocate just over \$2.9M in STBGDA and STBG-Any Area funds to EB-5904, Duke Belt Line Trail.
 Because of the amount of funding, per the DCHC MPO Public Involvement Policy, this amendment must be released for a 21-day public comment period.

-The full report is attached.
+The summary sheet, full report, and resolution are attached.

-TC Action: Recommend that the Board release Amendment #10 to the FY2018-2027 TIP for a 21-day public comment period.
+TC Action: Recommended that the Board release Amendment #10 to the FY2018-2027 TIP for a 21-day public comment period.